Colin Gawel: Early life

-In first grade he was exposed to the record KISS Alive and shortly thereafter purchased his first guitar, a Gibson Melody Maker with money saved up from his Columbus Dispatch paper route.
-He began writing songs and formed his first band "The Wire" in 8th grade along with classmates Joe Oestreich (bass) and Herb Schupp (drums).
+In first grade he was exposed to the record KISS Alive and shortly thereafter was gifted his first acoustic guitar for Christmas.
+He later purchased a Gibson Melody Maker with money saved up from his Columbus Dispatch paper route.
+He began writing songs and formed his first band "The Wire" in 7th grade along with classmates Joe Oestreich (bass) and Herb Schupp (drums).
 All three entered Ohio State together and after receiving an encouraging phone call from Chris Blackwell at Island Records, decided to drop out of school and pursue music full-time.
+As he promised his late mom, he did graduate from college in 2001.

 Career

-The trio changed their name to Watershed and began relentlessly touring the eastern USA opening for established regional acts like Dash Rip Rock, Cowboy Mouth, Hootie and The Blowfish etc. Producer Jim Steinman heard a cassette version of "How Do You Feel" and soon after convinced Richard Griffiths to sign the band to Epic Records with Frankie LaRocca acting as A&R. The band recorded their Epic debut "Twister" at the Powerstation in NYC 1994.
+The trio changed their name to Watershed and began relentlessly touring the eastern United States opening for established regional acts like Dash Rip Rock, Cowboy Mouth, Hootie and The Blowfish etc. Producer Jim Steinman heard a cassette version of "How Do You Feel" and soon after convinced Richard Griffiths to sign the band to Epic Records with Frankie LaRocca acting as A&R. The band recorded their Epic debut "Twister" at the Powerstation in New York City in 1994 while his late mom battled terminal cancer.

-Watershed has toured with bands ranging from the Smithereens to the Insane Clown Posse through and remain active to this day.
+Watershed has toured with bands ranging from the Smithereens to the Insane Clown Posse and remain active to this day.

-In 2007, Watershed went on hiatus so Joe Oestreich could focus on becoming an author.
+In 2007, Watershed went on hiatus so that Joe Oestreich could focus on becoming an author.
 Colin began recording solo material with producer Mike Landolt (Maroon 5) at Mike's Curry House in Columbus, Ohio.
 The pair decided to bypass the full-length CDs and focused on singles.
 The first, "Chemotherapy" was released May 9, 2009 and it inserted itself into the national debate on health care as a rallying cry for reform.
 Two more EPs followed: Superior and Still Love Christmas.
-He also co wrote many tracks with Erica Blinn, for her debut Lovers in the Dust which was also produced by Mike Landolt.
+He also co-wrote many tracks with Erica Blinn, for her debut Lovers in the Dust which was also produced by Mike Landolt.

-Superior was Colin's best received single and got heavy airplay in the Columbus, Ohio area along with some minor play along the East Coast.
+"Superior" was Colin's best received single and got heavy airplay in the Columbus, Ohio area along with some minor play along the East Coast.
 The video features Colin's son Owen playing the character of "Joe".